Raising teenagers is hard with a capital H.

 4. You Belong

-Our teens have a strong need to feel they belong somewhere and often they don’t feel they belong anywhere.
-Other times, they are so desperate to find somewhere to fit in, they will do anything to be a part of something and this can lead to some really poor choices.
+Our teens have a strong need to feel they belong somewhere, and often they don’t feel they belong anywhere.
+Other times, they are so desperate to find somewhere to fit in they will do anything to be a part of something, and this can lead to some really poor choices.
+(Related: Parenting Teens Means Dealing with Their Bad Choices)

 5. You Are Enough

 Our kids struggle with so much self-doubt and low self-esteem as they get older.
 They wrestle with all their faults and flaws constantly.
-They compare themselves to other kids their age and this often leads them down a discouraging road of feeling defeat.
-They are their hardest critic- picking apart every detail of who they are and often they forget their own strengths because they’re too busy focusing on what they don’t have.
+They compare themselves to other teens, which often leads them down a discouraging road of feeling defeated.
+They are their hardest critic, picking apart every detail of who they are and often they forget their strengths because they’re too busy focusing on what they don’t have.

-We need to point out those positive qualities in who they are and the incredible potential in who they’re going to be.
+We need to point out those positive qualities in who they are and the incredible potential in who they will be.
 Everyone has weaknesses and wants to improve on some things, but take time to focus solely on those character traits that make your teen unique and special.
 They need those reminders all the time.

 6. No Matter What, I Love You